 Precautions While Using This Medicine:

-Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
+Your doctor will want to check your or your child's progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood tests may be needed to check for any unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 You should not become pregnant while you are taking this medicine and for 12 weeks after stopping it.
 Some birth control pills may not work as well while you are using this medicine.
 Use birth control pills together with another form of birth control, such as condoms, a diaphragm, or contraceptive foam or jelly.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Two rare but serious reactions to this medicine are lactic acidosis (too much acid in the blood) and liver toxicity.
 These are more common if you or your child are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
 Call your doctor right away if you have abdominal or stomach discomfort, cramping, nausea, vomiting, diarrhea, or a decreased appetite, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.